 Annual Washington State Association for Justice (Formerly WSTLA) and Law Student Speed Networking Event

 Fifteen trial attorneys from small firms who represent the plaintiff side will attend the event and provide insight into the excitement, challenges, and satisfaction of advocating for the little guy.
 The members of this organization are very collegial and rely heavily on a supportive network of colleagues.
 Attend this event to learn and equally important build relationships that will benefit you throughout your career.
 Not to be missed.
 Appetizers will be served.
 Space is limited - RSVP in Symplicity.

 Public Interest Job Fair

 The Northwest Public Service Career Fairs are hosted by the Northwest Consortium Law Schools.
 These are the premier career fairs for public interest summer hiring in the Pacific Northwest.
 This is a great way for first year law students to get substantive legal experience.
-Check out the Web site for more information and be sure to visit the Web site often, as we are still adding new employers.
-Many of the organizations will be doing interviews.
+Check out the website for more information.
+Be sure to visit the site often, as we add new employers.
+Many of the organizations will be doing interviews at the fair.